 And last but not the least, stop smoking and become more active.

-So share with the world and me, what you are doing, the small steps your are taking to change your diet or lifestyle towards lowering or reversing your high blood pressure.
+So share with us what you are doing, the steps you are taking towards lowering or reversing your high blood pressure.